NCCCO Code of Ethics

 - Take any other action that is warranted under the circumstances.

 Any action taken against the certificant shall become part of the record in the certificant’s file, which record shall be considered during any future consideration regarding the certificant’s certification status.

-The certificant shall have thirty (30) days from the date of the Chairman of the Ethics and Discipline Committee’s notification to request an appeal of the Committee’s findings to the Board of Directors.
-In such an event, the Executive Director shall notify the Board of Directors that an appeal has been filed.
+The certificant shall have 30 days from the date of the Chairman of the Ethics and Discipline Committee’s notification to request an appeal of the Committee’s findings to the Board of Directors.
+In such an event, the Chief Executive Officer shall notify the Board of Directors that an appeal has been filed.

 (i) Information Included in the Appeal.
 The certificant’s appeal of the Ethics and Discipline Committee’s decision must be made in writing and must be mailed by traceable courier or certified mail, return receipt requested, to the Board of Directors.
 The certificant shall state the specific grounds why the appeal should be considered.
 The certificant may not present, include, or rely on facts that were not presented in the proceedings; provided, however, that the Board of Directors may, in exceptional cases, and in its discretion, grant waivers of this requirement and consider additional facts.